- Both you and the IRS will get a tax form showing whether you had health coverage during the previous year.

-Q: Who is keeping track of whether I buy health insurance through the exchanges?
+Q. Who is keeping track of whether I buy health insurance through the exchanges?

-Regardless of where you get your health insurance, you (and the IRS) will get a tax form from your employer, insurance company, or exchange each year showing that you had coverage during the previous year.
+A. Regardless of where you get your health insurance, you (and the IRS) will receive a tax form from your employer, insurance company, or exchange each year showing that you had coverage during the previous year.
 The information on these forms is used to complete your tax return and – if applicable – reconcile your premium subsidy on your return.

 The health insurance exchanges keep track of who gets exchange-based coverage, and report that information to the IRS.
 But health insurers and employers also report information to the IRS, for people who get their coverage elsewhere.
 This information is used by the IRS to ensure that large employers are complying with the employer mandate, and that premium subsidies in the exchange aren’t provided to people who have access to employer-sponsored coverage.